Standard Model Theory for the FCC-ee Tera-Z stage: -- construction of Mellin--Barnes integrals for two- and three-loop Z boson decays

-Examples, descriptions, and links to basic tools and literature can be found in \cite{ambrewww}.
-Let us refer to other recent approaches, being presented in section \ref{contr:rboels} and the method of brackets in section \ref{contr:mprausa}.
+Examples, descriptions, and links to basic tools and literature can be found in Ref. \cite{ambrewww}.
+Let us refer to other recent approaches, presented in Section D.\ref{contr:rboels} and the method of brackets presented in Section E.\ref{contr:mprausa}.